Migration and the City

 - Comparative perspectives on the practices and experiences of reception, settlement and integration of migrants and refugees in cities across the Americas.
 (Berti Olinto, Anna Triandafyllidou)

-- Opportunities to bring our work together with a wider stakeholder community through our Cities of Migration network, which focuses on good practices and policies for attracting, retaining and integrating migrants and asylum seekers in small and large urban centres.
+- Opportunities to bring our work together with a wider stakeholder community through our Cities of Migration network, which is a legacy of the Cities of Migration initiative (2008-2019) – a program created to bring together a global community of knowledge users interested in good practices and policies for attracting, retaining and integrating migrants and asylum seekers.
 (Melissa Kelly, Michelle Nguyen, Berti Olinto)